Zeros of high derivatives of the Riemann Zeta function: Statement of Main Results

 \section{Statement of Main Results}

-In order to state our results precisely, we need to introduce some notation and definitions.
-Let $Q^{k}_n(s):=(\log n)^k/n^s$ denote the $n$-th term of the Dirichlet series (\ref{eq1}) for $\zetak(s)$.
+In what follows, we restrict our treatment to the case $k\ge 3$.
+To state our results precisely, we introduce some notation and definitions.
+Let

+denote the $n$-th term of the Dirichlet series \eqref{eq1} for $(-1)^k \zetak(s)$.
 All the previously known zero-free regions for $\zetak(s)$ have been obtained by finding solutions to

-or some variation thereof (see \cite{s:3,t:1,vk:1}); that is, by finding the regions of the complex plane where the first non-zero term $Q^{k}_2(s)$ dominates all the other terms of the expansion \eqref{eq1} of $\zetak(s)$ (in the sense that $Q^{k}_2(s)$ is greater {\em in modulus} than the rest of the terms combined).
-Evidently, these conditions imply $\zetak(s)\not=0$.
-However, $Q^{k}_2(s)$ is not always the dominant term; any other term can take this role.
-This is clear from the fact that $|Q^{k}_n(s)|=Q^{k}_n(\sigma)$ viewed as a function of $n$ has its global maximum at $n=e^{k/\sigma}$.
-Using this argument one can show the existence of regions where $Q^{k}_n(s)$, $n\ge2$ is the dominant term of \eqref{eq1}, which then provides us with a new zero-free region of $\zetak(s)$, for each $n$, for every sufficiently large $k$.
+or some variation thereof (see \cite{s:3,t:1,vk:1}); that is, by finding the regions of the complex plane where the term $Q^{k}_2(s)$ {dominates} all the other terms of the expansion \eqref{eq1} of $\zetak(s)$ (i.e. $Q^{k}_2(s)$ is greater in modulus than the rest of the terms combined), because then, evidently, $\zetak(s)\not=0$.
+However, $Q^{k}_2(s)$ is not always the dominant term; any other term can not only be the largest in modulus, but take the dominant role as well.
+This is clear from the fact that $|Q^{k}_n(s)|=Q^{k}_n(\sigma)$, viewed as a function of $n$, has its global maximum at $n=e^{k/\sigma}$.
+Using this simple property one can show the existence of regions where $Q^{k}_n(s)$ (for any $n\ge2$) becomes the dominant term of \eqref{eq1}, which then provides us with a new zero-free region of $\zetak(s)$, for each $n \in \mathbb{N}$, for every sufficiently large $k$.

-By $Q^{k}_M(s)$ we denote the term of \eqref{eq1} which has the largest modulus.
-As we prove in \ourref{Lemma}{mon}, one important property is that if we fix some such M, then the moduli of the terms of \eqref{eq1} on the left side of $Q^{k}_M(s)$ grow, and on the right side of $Q^{k}_M(s)$ decrease, always in monotone fashion.
-Since no term $Q^{k}_M(s)$ can attain dominance on a line where its absolute value is equal to that of another term (and by the aforesaid property this can only happen when $Q^{k}_M(\sigma) = Q^{k}_{M+1}(\sigma)$ or $Q^{k}_M(\sigma) = Q^{k}_{M-1}(\sigma)$), it is reasonable to expect that the zeros of $\zetak(s)$ will be located close to these lines.
-For this purpose, we define
+Let us denote by $Q^{k}_M(s)$ the term of \eqref{eq1} which has the largest modulus.
+If we fix some such $M$, then the moduli of the terms of \eqref{eq1} will increase for $m < M$ and decrease for $m > M$, in monotone fashion (see \ourref{section}{secaux}).
+Since no term $Q^{k}_M(s)$ can attain dominance on a line where its absolute value is equal to that of another term (and by the aforesaid property this can only happen when $Q^{k}_M(\sigma) = Q^{k}_{M+1}(\sigma)$ or $Q^{k}_M(\sigma) = Q^{k}_{M-1}(\sigma)$), it is reasonable to expect that the zeros of $\zetak(s)$ will be located close to the lines where this equality occurs.
+Thus we define